Disclosure Scotland PVG

 My daughter Ellie started with Stagestars PAS 4 years ago aged 8.
 Since starting she has been involved in two big shows and a number of other performances which she has loved and which have given her opportunities to learn in performing arts and grow with her self confidence.
 I too have thoroughly enjoyed learning and seeing for myself how things go backstage after helping behind the scenes of two big show performances.
 The work and commitment that goes into the shows is fantastic both from staff and students and the pride that the students show in themselves and each other is amazing!
 It was truly great to see!
 Staff are fantastic and Ellie has become especially fond of all her teachers there.
 I would and will always recommended Stagestars to anyone.
 It is a great place where the kids can relax, let go, be themselves and have lots of fun with some very talented mentors.

 I love gymnastics.
 My favourite things are doing circle ups on the bars and handsprings on the air track.
-Laura and Leigh Anne are the best teachers ever!
+The coaches are so nice and they always encourage me to try new things!